 How long does this chocolate syrup last?

 It can be stored in the fridge indefinitely, so feel free to make a large batch.
 However, we usually use it in less than a month.

 A good rule of thumb for this recipe is to treat it as you would a jar of jelly!

 Absolutely!
-Just sub in equal parts honey for the sugar and follow the directions as is.
+Just sub in equal parts honey or maple syrup for the sugar and follow the directions as is.

 How should I use this chocolate syrup?

 Any way you would a bottle of chocolate syrup from the store!
 You can use it for chocolate milk, as an ice cream topping, in your coffee, or any other way you like to consume chocolate syrup.

 My syrup didn't thicken!
 Help!

 If your syrup is still too runny after it has been in the fridge for at least 3 hours, place it back into a pan and bring to a simmer.
 Continue to simmer the chocolate sauce on low for about 5-10 minutes, depending on how think you'd like it.
 Stir it frequently to prevent burning.